openmm/openmmforcefields/README.md

 )
 ```

-To use the [Open Force Field `openff-1.2.0`](https://github.com/openforcefield/openff-forcefields), an update of the [Open Force Field ("Parsley") small molecule force field](https://openforcefield.org/news/introducing-openforcefield-1.0/) instead of GAFF 2.2.20, we would have instead specified `small_molecule_forcefield='openff-1.2.0'`.
+To use the [OpenFF's Sage `openff-2.1.0`](https://github.com/openforcefield/openff-forcefields) or a newer version, an update of the [Open Force Field ("Parsley") small molecule force field](https://openforcefield.org/news/introducing-openforcefield-1.0/) instead of GAFF 2.2.20, we would have instead specified `small_molecule_forcefield='openff-2.1.0'`.

 To use [espaloma](https://github.com/choderalab/espaloma) for assigning small molecule parameters, for example with the [`espaloma-0.3.2` model](https://github.com/choderalab/espaloma/releases/tag/0.3.2) released with the [espaloma preprint](https://arxiv.org/abs/2307.07085), you can specify `small_molecule_forcefield='espaloma-0.3.2'`.